Current Projects

 Analysing the role of sensorimotor feedback in early language development

-We are currently piloting a new way of analysing babies' speech development, by using ultrasound imaging of the tongue.
+We have been piloting a new way of analysing babies' speech development, by using ultrasound imaging of the tongue.
 We are testing babies between 6 and 12 months of age, using ultrasound to view their tongue position, shape and movement while doing different activities - playing, feeding, drinking, and resting.
 This is a pilot study for a new project led by Catherine Laing, where we plan to record babies in their homes so we can hear the sounds they make in their day-to-day lives, combined with ultrasound experiments looking at tongue movements and eye-tracking studies to understand their language knowledge.
-Check back soon for more details about this study, and information on how to get involved!
+We will be recruiting for this study soon!

 Infant vocal development in the UK and Uganda